-- 1. Electricity Statement of Opportunities (ESOO) to provide market information over a ten-year projection to assist planning by existing and potential generators and market participants. - 2.
-Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two--year projection. - Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast peak capacity reserve conditions USE over a two-year projection. - 4.
+- 1. Electricity Statement of Opportunities (ESOO) to provide market information over a ten-year projection to assist planning by existing and potential generators and market participants Market Participants. - 2.
+Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two-year projection. - 3.
+Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast USE over a twoyear projection. - 4.
 Short Term Projected Assessment of System Adequacy (ST PASA) to forecast capacity reserve over a six-day projection.